2006 Tampa Bay Buccaneers season: Week 5: at New Orleans Saints

 Coming off their bye week, the Buccaneers were still looking for their first win of the season.
-The Bucs traveled to the Louisiana Superdome for their third divisional match-up in a row—this time, against the New Orleans Saints.
-The Bucs scored first as rookie QB Bruce Gradkowski threw an 18-yard TD pass to WR Joey Galloway in the first quarter; the Saints responded with a 21-yard field goal from kicker John Carney.
-The Saints continued scoring, with a 24-yard TD run from RB Deuce McAllister in the second quarter, and a 9-yard TD pass to TE Ernie Conwell in the third quarter.
-The Bucs finally responded with a 1-yard TD run from FB Mike Alstott, and took the lead in the fourth quarter with Gradkowski's 3-yard TD pass to TE Alex Smith.
-Unfortunately for the Bucs, a special teams breakdown led to Saints RB Reggie Bush getting his inaugural NFL touchdown on a 65-yard punt return, which sealed the win for the Saints.
+The Buccaneers traveled to the Louisiana Superdome for their third divisional match-up in a row—this time, against the New Orleans Saints.
+The Buccaneers scored first as rookie quarterback Bruce Gradkowski threw an 18-yard touchdown pass to wide receiver Joey Galloway in the first quarter; the Saints responded with a 21-yard field goal from kicker John Carney.
+The Saints continued scoring, with a 24-yard touchdown run from running back Deuce McAllister in the second quarter, and a 9-yard touchdown pass to tight end Ernie Conwell in the third quarter.
+The Buccaneers finally responded with a 1-yard touchdown run from fullback Mike Alstott, and took the lead in the fourth quarter with Gradkowski's 3-yard touchdown pass to tight end Alex Smith.
+Unfortunately for the Buccaneers, a special teams breakdown led to Saints running back Reggie Bush getting his inaugural NFL touchdown on a 65-yard punt return, which sealed the win for the Saints.

 Week 6: vs. Cincinnati Bengals

-The Bucs were predicted by many as an underdog by several sports commentators to defeat the 3–1 Bengals, and they pulled off an upset win, with Bruce Gradkowski throwing 2 touchdowns, and Cadillac Williams running for 94 yards.
+The Buccaneers were predicted by many as an underdog by several sports commentators to defeat the 3–1 Bengals, and they pulled off an upset win, with Bruce Gradkowski throwing 2 touchdowns, and Cadillac Williams running for 94 yards.
 With 34 seconds remaining in the 4th quarter, Gradkowkski threw a pass to wide receiver Michael Clayton, who appeared to cross the goal line in a dive, but dropped the football in the end zone.
 The pass was initially ruled incomplete.
 The replay official initiated a review, and referee Mike Carey determined that Clayton had possession of the football when he crossed the plain of the goal line.
 The call was reversed, and the Buccaneers were awarded the touchdown.
-At the end of regulation, Shayne Graham had a chance to win the game with a 62-yard field goal, but missed it wide right, giving the Bucs their first win of 2006.
+At the end of regulation, Shayne Graham had a chance to win the game with a 62-yard field goal, but missed it wide right, giving the Buccaneers their first win of 2006.